itsmeneartou/ngx-tweet/README.md

 ## Usage

-Import `TweetModule` in your module:
+Import `NgxTweetModule` in your module:

 ```javascript
 import { NgxTweetModule } from "ngx-tweet";